 1. Writing a relocation agreement.
 Ensure that the contract of employment contains a mobility clause and sets all the details of the employer’s relocation policy.

 2. Creating a relocation offer.
-A consistent relocation offer package must include important terms such as a contract duration, what relocation expenses will be covered by the company, the resources, and support that will be provided, the distance the employee has to travel to the new location, the time needed for the relocation.
+A consistent relocation offer package must include important terms such as contract duration, what relocation expenses will be covered by the company, the resources, and support that will be provided, the distance the employee has to travel to the new location, the time needed for the relocation.
 It is important that the offer takes into account the individual circumstances and needs of the employees, such as their family status.

 3. Offering a relocation package.
-A potential way for the company to incentivise employees for relocation is to consider offering relocation packages and compensations.
+A potential way for the company to incentivize employees for relocation is to consider offering relocation packages and compensations.
 Compensation can take the form of a one-off payment to covering extra travel costs or covering all moving costs.

-There is no magic formula when it comes to relocation packages, but should cover the minimum set of elements and expenses associated with moving, such as reimbursement for expenses for house-searching, temporary living expenses, and transportation of household goods.
+There is no magic formula when it comes to relocation packages, but it should cover the minimum set of elements and expenses associated with moving, such as reimbursement for expenses for house-searching, temporary living expenses, and transportation of household goods.

 4. Arranging housing.
 Housing is a crucial aspect of the relocation process, it is important to ensure the employee has support in finding convenient temporary and long-term housing in the new location.
 The housing details are often discussed with each employee personally and included in the relocation package.

 5. Offering cultural resources.
 An employer should simplify the process of cultural adaptation and help the employee deal with the new country’s nuances.
-Offering language lessons, providing with a mentor in the new office location, helping identify the best school system for the employee’s children are some of the actions to mention.
+Offering language lessons, providing a mentor in the new office location, helping identify the best school system for the employee’s children are some of the actions to mention.

 What should be included in a relocation package?

 A relocation package is aimed to provide employees with the strongest start for their new position in a new city.
-In some cases, the company chooses to pay for the full expense of moving, while in other cases provide a flat dollar amount to cover the expenses.
+In some cases, the company chooses to pay for the full expense of moving, while in other cases provides a flat dollar amount to cover the expenses.
 Each company typically creates its own relocation package based both on its established policies and individual agreements with an employee.

 Typically a relocation package should include some or all of the following:

 - Home finding.
-The costs associated with finding, buying or renting a new home are commonly included in relocation packages.
+The costs associated with finding, buying, or renting a new home are commonly included in relocation packages.

 - Transportation reimbursement.
 The company usually reimburse all travel expenses associated with moving to a new location, including flight or train tickets, taxi, etc.